 Plastic is one of the scourges of the environment, whether it’s bobbing around in the sea, clogging up the beaches or reduced to tiny particles in the stomachs of fish, birds and mammals.

-Conrad Maldives have taken it one step further and pledged a ban of all single-use plastics by January 2020.
+Conrad Maldives has taken it one step further and pledged a ban of all single-use plastics by January 2020.

 Preserving coral ecosystems